 The tropical location of Tenerife, Canary Islands, an island archipelago off the western coast of Africa, makes it a perfect winter and spring destination.
 The island has striking volcanic landscapes, and many species of plants and animals that are found only there.
 Tenerife was referred to by Charles Darwin as ‘perhaps one of the most interesting places in the world’.

-This holiday is guided by Marian Sutton BSc.
+Our guide is Marian Sutton BSc.
 Hons Earth Science, MSc.
 Biodiversity and Conservation.
 Tenerife is one of her favourite places; it has great walking and a huge variety of interesting landscapes and ecosystems.
 The highest summit is Mount Teide, an active volcano higher than any mountain in mainland Spain, and the third highest oceanic volcano in the world at 3718m above sea level.
 She has previously run natural history and earth science field courses on Tenerife, as well as walking holidays.

 Lower down and level with Vilaflor is a corona of pine forest encircling the island, and from the hotel we can walk beneath the pines, skirting spectacular ravines called barrancos or exploring the fascinating rocks of the Paisaje Lunar (Lunar Landscape).
-Hotel Alta Montana offers comfortable ensuite twin and single rooms, a swimming pool, a generous breakfast and packed lunches.
-Evening meals, organised by your guide are in Vilaflor’s small restaurants (not included from £10).
+Hotel Spa VillAlba offers comfortable ensuite twin and single rooms along with a swimming pool and SPA facilities.
+Evening meals, organised by your guide, are in Vilaflor’s small restaurants (not included from £10).

 Please note the itinerary is subject to change

-We will meet at arrivals in Tenerife South airport for our transfer to Hotel Alta Montaña in Vilaflor.
+We will meet at arrivals in Tenerife South airport for our transfer to our hotel in Vilaflor.
 Once we have settled into the hotel we will have a short holiday briefing and then take time to explore the mountain spa town of Vilaflor before enjoying our evening meal.

 Today we take a short 20-minute drive up through scenic mountain forest to the rim of the crater, just within Teide National Park.
 Declared a National Park in 1954, it includes an enormous volcanic crater 30 miles (48 km) in circumference, out of which rises Mount Teide 12,200 feet (3,718 metres), making it the highest peak in the whole of Spain (It is the third largest volcano in the world from its base on the ocean floor).